Oh! Susanna

 "Oh!
 Susanna" is a folk song by Stephen Foster (1826–1864), first published in 1848.
 It is among the most popular American songs ever written.
-Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.
+Although the song is about the South, members of the Western Writers of America in 2010 chose it as one of the Top 100 Western songs of all time.

 Background

-In 1846, Stephen Foster moved to Cincinnati, Ohio, and became a bookkeeper with his brother's steamship company.
-While in Cincinnati, Foster wrote "Oh!
-Susanna", possibly for his men's social club.
+In 1846 in Cincinnati, Ohio, Stephen Foster wrote "Oh!
+Susanna", a song about the South, and published it in 1848.
 The song was first performed by a local quintet at a concert in Andrews' Eagle Ice Cream Saloon in Pittsburgh, Pennsylvania, on September 11, 1847.
 It was first published by W. C. Peters & Co. in Cincinnati in 1848.

-Blackface minstrel troupes performed the work, and, as was common at the time, many registered the song for copyright under their own names.
+Minstrel troupe performances made the song a huge hit.
+As was common at the time, many registered the song for copyright under their own names.
 As a result, it was copyrighted and published at least twenty-one times from February 25, 1848, through February 14, 1851.
 Foster earned just $100 ($ in 2016 dollars) for the song, but its popularity led the publishing firm Firth, Pond & Company to offer him a royalty rate of two cents per copy of sheet music sold, convincing him to become the first fully professional songwriter in the United States.

-The name Susanna may refer to Foster's deceased sister Charlotte, whose middle name was Susannah.

 Song

 The song blends a variety of musical traditions.
-The opening line refers to "a banjo on my knee", but the song takes its beat from the polka, which had just reached the U.S. from Europe.
+The opening line refers to "a banjo on [the singer's] knee", but the song takes its beat from the polka, which had just reached the U.S. from Europe.
 Writer and musician Glenn Weiser suggests that the song incorporates elements of two previous compositions, both published in 1846: "Mary Blane", by Billy Whitlock, and "Rose of Alabama", by Silas S. Steele.
 He points out that the melody of the verse of "Oh!
 Susanna" resembles that of "Mary Blane", and the opening of the chorus of "Oh!
 Susanna" is almost identical to that of "Rose of Alabama".
 Moreover, the story lines of both "Oh!
 Susanna" and "The Rose of Alabama" involve a lover going from one Deep Southern state to another with his banjo in search of his sweetheart, which suggests that Foster got the inspiration for his lyrics from Steele's song.

 The first two phrases of the melody are based on the major pentatonic scale.

-The song contains contradictory lines such as "It rain'd all night the day I left, The weather it was dry, The sun so hot I froze to death...", which have been described as "nonsense".
+The song contains contradictory lines such as "It rain'd all night the day I left, The weather it was dry, The sun so hot I froze to death...", which have been described as "nonsense" in the wake of the redaction of the original racist lyrics which depicted black people as dim-witted.
 It is one of the songs by Foster that use the word "nigger" (in original version only; others are "Old Uncle Ned" and "Oh!
 Lemuel", both also among Foster's early works), which appears in the second verse ("De lectric fluid magnified, And kill'd five hundred nigger.").